 Pupils are also given the chance to take part in a range of extra-curricular PE activities at lunchtimes and after school throughout the academic year.
 There are a number of opportunities to take part in local intra school fixtures, festivals and competitions.
 The school works closely with the Stowmarket School Games Organiser.

 Through our engaging and enjoyable PE provision, we want our pupils to become physically active for continued periods of time, take part in competitive sports and activities, lead healthy, active lives and develop competence in a broad range of physical activities.

-The premium must be used for additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, to encourage the development of healthy, active lifestyles.
+The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary- aged pupils, in the 2018 to 2019 academic year, to encourage the development of healthy, active lifestyles.

-Allocations are calculated using the number of pupils in years 1 to 6, as recorded in the January 2017 census, as follows:
+Allocations for the academic year 2018 to 2019 are calculated using the number of pupils in year 1 to 6, as recorded in the January 2018 census, as follows:

 PE Pupil Premium at Cedars Park Primary School

 This is a very exciting time in terms of funding in PE and Sport for pupils.
 We aim to use the funding at Cedars Park to develop the range of opportunities for our pupils and increase the participation levels in extra- curricular sport.
 We are determined to find each child's niche to ensure they make the correct healthy lifestyle choices and have a love and enjoyment of PE and Sport.
 There are other aims and targets the school is focusing on to use the funding effectively so that there is a lasting legacy for every pupil.